SecretFoundation/SNIPs/SNIP-721.md

 # SNIP-721: Private, Non-Fungible Tokens
 SNIP-721 is a specification for private non-fungible tokens based on CosmWasm on the Secret Network.
 The name and design is loosely based on [ERC-721](https://eips.ethereum.org/EIPS/eip-721), and is a superset of CosmWasm's [CW-721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md).
 While this specification is CW-721 compliant, because CW-721 is not capable of privacy, a number of the CW-721-compliant functions may not return all the information a CW-721 implementation would.
 For example, the [OwnerOf](#ownerof) query must not display the approvals for a token unless the token owner has supplied his address and viewing key.
-In order to strive for CW-721 compliance, a number of functions that require authentication use optional parameters that the CW-721 counterpart does not have.
+In order to strive for CW-721 compliance, a number of queries that require authentication use optional parameters that the CW-721 counterpart does not have.
 If the optional authentication parameters are not supplied, the responses must only display information that the token owner has made public.

 The [SNIP-721 reference implementation](https://github.com/baedrik/snip721-reference-impl) may be used to create SNIP-721-compliant token contracts either as-is or as a base upon which to build additional application-specific functionality.